header 1

 Rev. Henry Schneider - Class Of 1939

-Reverend Henry and Marian Schneider
+Rev Henry Schneider

 REVEREND HENRY SCHNEIDER, beloved husband, father and grandfather, went to be with the Lord Wednesday, Sept.
 19, 2012, at Bonaventure.
 He was 93 years old.